djmk/newdev/README.md

-this is a readme file
+This is a readme file.
+I used for revising my git skills